just-buildsystem/justbuild/doc/concepts/computed-roots.md

 Only if it is not aware of the root, a local evaluation is carried out.
 This strategy is also applied for tree-stucture roots.

-### Computed roots available to the user

-As computed roots are defined by export targets, the respective artifacts are stored in the local CAS anyway.
-Additionally, the tree that forms the root will be added to CAS as well.
-Moreover, an option will be added to specify a log file that contains, in machine-readable way, all the tree identifiers of all computed roots used in this build, together with their definition.

-### `just-mr` to support computed roots
+### `just-mr` support for computed roots

-To allow simply setting up a `just` configuration using computed roots, `just-mr` will allow a repository type `"computed"` with the same parameters as a computed root.
+To allow simply setting up a `just` configuration using computed roots, `just-mr` allows a repository type `"computed"` with the same parameters as a computed root, as well as a repository type `"tree structure"` with another root as parameter.
 These repositories can be used as roots, like any other `just-mr` repository type.
 When generating the `just` multi-repository configuration, the definition of a `"computed"` repository is just forwarded as computed root.

 ### Computed roots and `just serve`